awesome-astra/docs/docs/pages/tools/integration/quine.io.md

 `password` - A valid token for an Astra DB cluster.

 `secure-connect-bundle` - A valid, local file location of a downloaded secure connect bundle.
-Also, the driver gets the Astra DB hostname from the secure bundle, so there is no need to specify endpoints separately.
+Also, the driver gets the Astra DB hostname and Cloud provider from the secure bundle, so there is no need to specify endpoints separately.

+**✅ Step 4 Download Secure Connect Bundle (SCB)**
+In your [Astra DB console](https://astra.datastax.com) navigate to your database in the dashboard, then the connect tab.
+In the 'Connect using a Driver' , then the Java Driver.
+In the Java section, click the 'download bundle'.
+Without unzipping it, move the downloaded file to the directory containg the quine-1.2.1.jar.
+The file will be named `secure-connect-[your databasename].zip`, so in this example `secure-connect-quine.zip`.
+You will reference this file directly in the previous configation file step above.

-**✅ Step 4 Run Quine**
+**✅ Step 5 Run Quine**

 To run Quine, invoke the JAR with Java, while passing the `quine.conf` in the `config.file` parameter: